 The company will put £100 into the taco pot each week.

-At the end of each week Rowan rolls a dice.
+At the end of each week we roll a dice.

 If a one or a six is rolled, the top five people will get an equal share of the taco pot to say thanks for their great work.